CUBRID/cubrid-manual/en/install.rst

     .. note::

         CUBRID Service is automatically started when the system is rebooted.
-If you want to stop the  when the system is rebooted, change the "Start parameters" of "CUBRIDService" as "Stop"; "Control Panel > Adminstrative Tools > Services" and double-clicking "CUBRIDService", then pop-up window will be shown.
+If you want to stop the  when the system is rebooted, change the "Start parameters" of "CUBRIDService" as "Stop"; "Control Panel > Administrative Tools > Services" and double-clicking "CUBRIDService", then pop-up window will be shown.

 **Upgrading CUBRID**